 The earlier your child gets their teeth checked, then, the less likely this will happen.
 During the check-up, your kid’s pediatric dentist can check their tooth or teeth for any signs of decay.
 When they do spot red flags, they can reverse the situation before it turns ugly.
 Because of this, your kid is less likely to get severe dental disease in their lifetime.

 Also, far from being placeholders, these teeth also serve crucial functions in your child’s development.
 These functions include speech development and proper eating habits.

 The first appointment protects your child’s teeth from future problems

 At six months of age, your child’s first dental examination is relatively simple.
-The pediatric dentist (or in some instances, the family dentist) will look at your baby’s teeth and gums for any red flags.
+The pediatric dentist (or in some instances, the family dentist) will look at your baby’s teeth and gums.
 If they spot any plaque build-up, they will gently clean the child’s teeth.

 As your child grows older, they might develop habits which may be detrimental to their oral health, such as thumb-sucking.
 In this case, the pediatric dentist may also check for these.
 They could then amend them as soon as possible before these habits can cause long-term damage.

 Once your child develops all 20 milk teeth, your dentist may also suggest other cavity-prevention measures.
 For instance, they may prescribe your child fluoride treatment, which can help supplement the fluoride they get from their food and toothpaste.
 The pediatric dentist may also apply a dental sealant to your child’s back teeth, which protects against tooth decay.

 The earlier your children start, the more likely they’ll head to their appointments